ryanscofield03/Arduino-WiFi-Battleships/README.md

 TODO:
 - work out how to use buttons and wire them through breadboard (may also need more breadboards for this, or some alternative)
-- work out how to control 8x8 LED RGB grid (likely some library for this)
 - work out how to communicate between boards over WiFi

 - after the above, basically everything has been covered and development can start.